patrickperrone/LayoutSimulator/README.md

 <br />
 <br />
 ##### Simulate a Layout
-Issue a POST request to ```/services/layoutsimulator/simulate``` and pass it a JSON object.
-You may optionally use a query string parameter to override the default simulation host page: ```/services/layoutsimulator/simulate?hostPageUrl=http://simtest/testhost```
+Issue a POST request to ```/sitecore/api/ssc/LayoutSimulator/Simulator/1/Simulate``` and pass it a JSON object.
+You may optionally supply a HostPageUrl value in the JSON object to override the default simulation host page.

 Example:
 ```